 - I Need a Freaking Drink: Jurgis, after Ona's death.

 - Infant Immortality: Averted.

-- Inherent in the System: The narration points out several times that the small predators on the workers are being preyed upon by larger predators and on up the ladder, and that this is a natural result of captialism.
+- Inherent in the System: The narration points out several times that the small predators on the workers are being preyed upon by larger predators and on up the ladder, and that this is a natural result of capitalism.

 - Innocent Swearing: Little Antanas learns "God damn" and starts repeating it after his father reacts to his saying it with laughter.

-- Jesus Was Way Cool: In an argument between two advocates of socialism about whether or not Christianity is benefit or a detriment to society, Schliemann (the anti-Christianity debater) admits that he has no problem with Jesus himself.
+- Jesus Was Way Cool: In an argument between two advocates of socialism about whether or not Christianity is a benefit or detriment to society, Schliemann (the anti-Christianity debater) admits that he has no problem with Jesus himself.

-- Nightmarish Factory: Meat packing industry
+- Nightmarish Factory: Meat packing industry.

 - No OSHA Compliance: Ditto.
 Truth in Television, real factory conditions like this were a big part of the reason OSHA was created, though Sinclair massively exaggerated a few of the images.
 Like cannibalism.